 From 1995 to 2003, Caret served as president of San Jose State University (SJSU), part of the California State University System.
 He is credited with bringing a vision for SJSU as the metropolitan university of Silicon Valley.

-Active in the national higher education community, Caret serves on the National Association of System Heads and the Business-Higher Education Forum boards.
+Active in the national higher education community, Caret serves on the National Association of System Heads, American Association of State Colleges and Universities, Association of Public and Land-grant Universities, and the Business-Higher Education Forum boards.
 He also is a member of the National Security Higher Education Advisory Board and the Government University Industry Research Roundtable.

 Caret holds a Ph.D. in organic chemistry from the University of New Hampshire and a bachelor's degree in chemistry from Suffolk University in Boston.